 The N.C.
-Judicial Department generally does not have responsibility for capital improvements.
+Judicial Branch generally does not have responsibility for capital improvements.
 Therefore it does not have a Capital Improvement budget.

 Within the Raleigh area, the appellate courts occupy space owned by the N.C.
 Department of Administration (DOA).
 Capital improvements to these building also are handled by DOA.
 The Justice Building, occupied by the Supreme Court of North Carolina, was renovated during 2005 - 2007.
 The Ruffin Building, occupied by the State Court of Appeals, was renovated during 2008 - 2009.
 Neither building is likely to be scheduled for capital improvements for some years to come.